Kevinwochan/dotnet-serverless-workshop/README.md

 - serverless.template: The AWS SAM template file.
 This is where we define the AWS resources that will be used in the application.
 - Startup.cs: In this file we have code that tells what to do when a GET request is made on our API.

 ## Deploy your lambda
 With dependencies installed we can now deploy our first lambda function!
 `dotnet lambda deploy-serverless --stack-name DotNetServerlessStack --s3-bucket <REPLACE WITH S3 BUCKET NAME>`

 ![Alt text](image-5.png)
-Resource Status is visibile in ClouFormation
+Resource Status should visibile in ClouFormation

 ![Alt text](image-2.png)
 And the endpoint is responding